yzernik/yzernik.github.io/_posts/2015-09-14-connecting-to-bitcoin-network.md

 I use the `scodec` library to define the codec that will encode and decode messages.

-In the Bitcoin protocol, there is a common message header at the beginning of the message that includes a command string that tells the type of message payload that will follow.
+In the Bitcoin protocol, there is a common message header at the beginning of each message that includes a command string that tells the type of payload that will follow.
 I will need to create a polymorphic codec so that I can handle messages containing all of the different payload types.
 This is possible using a [`Companion Type System`][companion-type], following the example given by Kifi.

 I start by defining a message trait: